isaac-mcfadyen/ollama/README.md

 # Ollama

-Ollama's helps you to create, run and share self-contained large language models (LLMs).
+Create, run and share self-contained large language models (LLMs).
 Think of it like a "Docker for LLMs", where a model's weights, configuration, prompts, data and more is bundled into one package that can be shipped and run on any machine.

 ## Examples